 Dance Academy student Samuel C. Portillo, ballet, is in his first year with Trudl Zipper Dance Institute.

+What are you most excited about this fall semester?
 For this fall semester, I am most excited about learning Jerome Robbins’s The Goldberg Variations.
 While we won’t perform it until spring semester, we will get to learn and practice sections of it throughout this fall semester.
 I can’t believe we get the opportunity to learn and perform such an amazing piece of work!

+How has your experience of being back on campus been?
 This semester is my first time on campus, and I have been having an excellent time so far!
 The campus has great places to hang out, and the Colburn Café provides great food as well.
 It is very welcoming, and I have enjoyed it a lot here.

+What is a specific or personal area of focus for you this semester?
 My main area of focus this semester is working on my artistry and musicality in my dancing.
 I believe that having the dynamics, clarity, and delicacy in my movement will strengthen me a lot as a dancer.
 I’ve already started working hard at it, and I’m excited to continue throughout this entire year as well!

 Being able to communicate with music spontaneously with my friends and teachers is something that I had been dreaming about ever since March 2020.
 Yirou Ronnie Zhang